Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 * I spoke with Neda.
 She reccommended the I remove the "mislabeled" data and salvage what I can keep.
 I'm inclined to agree.
 * I standardized the naming of the 2017 dataset.
 Only problem is, there is not a `test` Associated with each subject.
 I'll have to generate that mapping too for the analysis to work.
 * I sent an Email to TNED.Assessment@tn.gov to help clairify a few questions about data from 2017 and some assessments that appear some years, and those who do not.
 * For the sake of time, I'm just going to have to leave 2017 alone.
 Labeling is incomplete and ambiguous.
-I cannot make an accurate prediction
+I cannot reconcile the ambiguity and make accurate predictions without subject matter assistance.
 * I found out that the Charter School Comission was established in 2019.
 So If I do have charter school data, It may be limited before COVID closures (or that could be an untested assumption on my part.
 Will continue to keep that analysis in my back pocket).

 | test                            | Algebra I | Algebra II | Biology I | Chemistry | ELA    | English I | English II | English III | Geometry | Integrated Math I | Integrated Math II | Integrated Math III | Math   | Science | Social Studies | US History |